-After creating a variant, click Edit (under Variants) to launch the Optimize visual editor.
+After creating a variant, click Edit (in Variants) to launch the Optimize visual editor.

 Navigating the visual editor

-The visual editor interface consists of three components:
+The visual editor interface consists of these components:

 - Editor page – a copy of the web page you want to modify or personalize

-- App bar – a toolbar that appears across the top of your page, and
+- App bar – a toolbar that appears across the top of your page

 The app bar appears across the top of your page when creating a variant in the visual editor and contains a number of features and information about your Optimize experience.